softindex/datakernel/examples/codec/README.md

 Maps are equal? : true
 ```

-All of the examples represent Codec module encoding and decoding.
+All of the examples represent encoding and decoding objects using Codec module.
-In the first situation BinaryUtils were used.
+In the first situation `BinaryUtils` were used:
-In the second one - JsonUtils.
+In the second one - `JsonUtils`.
-In the third - JsonUtils were used to convert ArrayList of persons.
+In the third - `JsonUtils` were used to convert ArrayList of `Person`s.
-Finally, the fourth example also uses JsonUtils, but this time it converts Map of persons.
+Finally, the fourth example also uses `JsonUtils`, but converts Map of `Person`s.